Streaming Submodular Maximization under Matroid Constraints: Introduction

 \section{Introduction}

 Submodular function optimization is a classic topic in combinatorial optimization (see, e.g., the book~\cite{schrijver2003combinatorial}).
 Already in $1978$, Nemhauser, Wolsey, and Fisher~\cite{nemhauser1978analysis} analyzed a simple greedy algorithm for selecting the most valuable set $S\subseteq V$ of cardinality at most $k$.
-This algorithms starts with the empty-set $S$, and then, for $k$ steps, adds the element $e$ to $S$ with largest marginal value.
-Assuming that $f$ is non-negative and monotone, they showed that the greedy algorithm returns a $(1-1/e)$-approximate solution.
-Moreover, the approximation guarantee of $1-1/e$ is known to be tight~\cite{nemhauser1978best,feige1998threshold}.
+This algorithm starts with the empty set $S$, and then, for $k$ steps, adds to $S$ the element $u$ with the largest marginal value.
+Assuming the submodular objective function $f$ is also non-negative and monotone, they showed that the greedy algorithm returns a $(1-1/e)$-approximate solution.
+Moreover, the approximation guarantee of $1-1/e$ is known to be tight~\cite{feige1998threshold,nemhauser1978best}.

 A natural generalization of a cardinality constraint is that of a matroid constraint.
 While a matroid constraint is much more expressive than a cardinality constraint, it has often been the case that further algorithmic developments have led to the same or similar guarantees for both types of constraints.
-Indeed, for the problem of maximizing a monotone submodular function subject to a matroid constraint, C{\u{a}}linescu, Chekuri, P{\'{a}}l, and Vondr{\'{a}}k~\cite{calinescu2011maximizing} developed the more advanced continuous greedy method, and showed that it recovered the guarantee $1-1/e$ in this more general setting.
+Indeed, for the problem of maximizing a monotone submodular function subject to a matroid constraint, C{\u{a}}linescu, Chekuri, P{\'{a}}l, and Vondr{\'{a}}k~\cite{calinescu2011maximizing} developed the more advanced continuous greedy method, and showed that it recovers the guarantee $1-1/e$ in this more general setting.
 Since then, other methods, such as local search~\cite{FilmusW14}, have been developed to recover the same optimal approximation guarantee.